hantsy/building-restful-apis-with-springmvc-gitbook/getting-started.md

 	Extract the files into your local disk.

-	You can select your favorate IDEs, such as Spring Tool Suite, NetBeans, Intellij IDEA etc. All of these have good Maven and Gradle support.
+	You can select your favorate IDEs, such as NetBeans, Intellij IDEA etc. All of these have good Maven and Gradle support.

 ##Create project skeleton

-In these days, some poeples are using Spring Boot to get autoconfiguration support and quick build lifecycle.
-For those new to Spring user, the regular approache(none Sprinb Boot) is more easy to understand Spring essential configuration.
+In these days, more and more poeples are using Spring Boot to get autoconfiguration support and quick build lifecycle.
+For those new to Spring, the regular approache(none Sprinb Boot) is more easy to understand Spring essential configuration.

 ###Regular web project